ccurtin/vagrant-python-django/README.md

   - don't force any ports for a DBMS'.
 Let user configure any ports in `config.yml`
     - update apache
     - update PostgreSQL

+##### Bigger To Dos
+  - create a utility that installs necessary dependencies to run gulp/grunt tasks for Django Projects.
+    - also create task-runner templates for projects... `init_taskrunner` >>> `gulp`...running.
+Maybe best to package it all up into one command so no separate install takes place; just run prior checks when `init_taskrunner` or similar.
+Setup BrowserSync, PostCSS, Autoprefixer, SourceMaps, Uglify, etc.

 ## Useful Commands
 #### General VM CPU Info